-The programs offered by the REVA University are well planned and designed after detailed study with emphasis on knowledge assimilation, applications, global job market and their social relevance.
-Highly qualified, experienced faculty members and scholars from reputed universities / institutions, experts from industries and business sectors have contributed in preparing the scheme of instruction and detailed curricula for various programs.
+The programs being offered by the REVA University are well planned and designed after detailed study with emphasis with knowledge assimilation, applications, global job market and their social relevance.
+Highly qualified, experienced faculty and scholars from reputed universities / institutions, experts from industries and business sectors have contributed in preparing the scheme of instruction and detailed curricula for this program.
 Greater emphasis on practice in respective areas and skill development to suit to respective job environment has been given while designing the curricula.
 The Choice Based Credit System and Continuous Assessment Graded Pattern (CBCS - CAGP) of education has been introduced in all programs to facilitate students to opt for subjects of their choice in addition to the core subjects of the study and prepare them with needed skills.
 The system also allows students to move forward under the fast track for those who have the capabilities to surpass others.
-These programs are taught by well experienced qualified faculty members supported by the experts from industries, business sectors and such other organizations.

-REVA University has also initiated many supportive measures such as bridge courses, special coaching, remedial classes, etc., for slow learners so as to give them the needed input and build in the confidence and courage to move forward and accomplish success in their career.
-The University has also entered into MOUs with many industries, business firms and other institutions seeking their help in imparting quality education through practice, internship and also assisting students' placements.

-REVA University recognizes the fact that research, development and innovation are the important functions of any university and has therefore, established an independent Research and Innovation division headed by a senior professor as Dean of Research and Innovation.
-This division facilitates all faculty members and research scholars to undertake innovative research projects in engineering, science & technology and other areas of study.
-Interdisciplinary and multidisciplinary research is given the topmost priority.
-The division continuously liaisons between various funding agencies, R&D Institutions, industries and faculty members of REVA University to facilitate undertaking innovative projects.
+These programs are taught by well experienced qualified faculty supported by the experts from industries, business sectors and such other rganizations.
+REVA University has also initiated many supportive measures such as bridge courses, special coaching, remedial classes, etc., for slow learners so as to give them the needed input and build in them confidence and courage to move forward and accomplish success in their career.
+The University has also entered into MOUs with many industries, business firms and other institutions seeking their help in imparting quality education through practice, internship also assisting students' placements. and in engineering, science & technology and other areas of study.
+The interdisciplinarymultidisciplinary research is given the top most priority.
+The division continuously liaisons between various funding agencies, R&D Institutions, Industries and faculty members of REVA University to facilitate undertaking innovative projects.
 It encourages student research projects by forming different research groups under the guidance of senior faculty members.
-Some of the core areas of research wherein our young faculty members are working include Data Mining, Cloud Computing, Image Processing, Network Security, VLSI and Embedded Systems, Wireless Censor Networks, Computer Networks, IOT, MEMS, Nano- Electronics, Wireless Communications, Bio-fuels, Nano-technology for coatings, Composites, Vibration Energies, Electric Vehicles, Multilevel Inverter Application, Battery Management System, LED Lightings, Renewable Energy Sources and Active Filter, Innovative Concrete Reinforcement, Electro Chemical Synthesis, Energy Conversion Devices, Nano-structural Materials, Photoelectrochemical Hydrogen generation, Pesticide Residue Analysis, Nano materials, Photonics, Nana Tribology, Fuel Mechanics, Operation Research, Graph theory, Strategic Leadership and Innovative Entrepreneurship, Functional Development Management, Resource Management and Sustainable Development, Cyber Security, General Studies, Feminism, Computer Assisted Language Teaching, Culture Studies etc.
+Some of the core areas of research wherein our young faculty members are working include Data Mining, Cloud Computing, Image Processing, Network Security, VLSI and Embedded Systems, Wireless CensorNetworks, Computer Networks, IOT, MEMS, Nano-Electronics, Wireless Communications, Bio- fuels, Nano-technology for coatings, Composites, Vibration Energies, Electric Vehicles, Multilevel Inverter Application, Battery Management System, LED Lightings, Renewable Energy Sources and Active Filter, Innovative Concrete Reinforcement, Electro Chemical Synthesis, Energy Conversion Devices, Nano-structural Materials, Photo-electrochemical Hydrogen generation, Pesticide Residue Analysis, Nano materials, Photonics, Nano Tribology, Fuel Mechanics, Operation Research, Graph theory, Strategic Leadership and Innovative Entrepreneurship, Functional Development Management, Resource Management and Sustainable Development, Cyber Security, General Studies, Feminism, Computer Assisted Language Teaching, Culture Studies etc.